PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/prody.md

 In[#]: slowMode.getEigvec()
 ~~~~

-We have now successfully created the GNM calculations.
-Now we can generate the plots.
+We have now successfully created the GNM calculations and can generate the plots.
 Make sure to close the plot before creating another.
 Contact Map:
 ~~~ python
 In[#]: showContactMap(gnm);